-2. Configure the QoS parameter using the table below as reference, and then click Submit.

-To configure RTP QoS using the Configuration File:
+- Configure the QoS parameter using the table below as reference, and then click Submit. - > To configure RTP QoS using the Configuration File: - Use the table below as reference.

 Table 20-3: RTP QoS Parameter

 Parameter Description Type of Service (ToS) [voip/media/media_tos] QoS in hexadecimal format.
 This is a part of the IP header that defines the type of routing service to tag outgoing voice packets originated from the phone.
 It informs routers that this packet must receive a specific QoS.
 The default value is 0xb8 .
 Values can be set in decimal (e.g., 184) or hexadecimal (e.g., 0xb8).
 Default: 184.